TACC/Lmod/docs/source/045_transition.rst

 #.
 Change */etc/profile.d/z00_lmod.sh* so that everyone is using Lmod
 #.
 If a user has a ~/.no.lmod then they continue to use your original
    module system
 #.
-At TACC we did this for another 6 mouth
+At TACC we did this for another 6 months
 #.
 We broke Environment Module support with the family directive
 #.
 We now only support Lmod
 #.
 Both transitions generated very few tickets (2+2)